therealtgd/therealtgd/README.md

 <br>

 ## 😊 More stuff about me
-- 💻 I'm an aspiring full stack web developer.
+- 💻 I like building web & mobile apps.
-- 🏍️ An avid motorcycle rider.
-- 🤓 Currently learning React Native.
+- 🏍️ While not working I like riding my motorcycle.

 ## 🧰 Technologies